rail5/bashpp/wiki/language.md

 An object's destructor will be called if:

- - The object goes out of scope
+ - The object goes out of scope before the script ends (e.g., the object is local to a method or `{...}` block)

- - We reach the end of the script (not if the script is terminated with `exit`)

  - The object is explicitly destroyed using the `@delete` keyword